zalando-stups/cats.match/README.md

 It uses the [core.match](https://github.com/clojure/core.match) library to do the pattern matching part.

+There is no similar project providing pattern matching for [cats](http://funcool.github.io/cats/latest/), so when developing [instaskip](https://github.com/zalando-incubator/instaskip) I felt the need to create one.
+The initial version of cats.match was embedded into instaskip and now I took some time to extract it.

 The library is still in development, so use it with care.

 ## Usage